Habeas Tortoise: Production

-The episode was originally named "Habeus Tortoise".
+This is the first episode of the series written by Broti Gupta, and it was originally titled "Habeus Tortoise."
+The episode is a parody of the television documentary series Don't F**k with Cats: Hunting an Internet Killer.
+The topic of conspiracy theories had previously been addressed in the twelfth season episode "The Computer Wore Menace Shoes."
+Executive producer Matt Selman noted that although conspiracy theories used to be entertaining as demonstrated in the prior episode, contemporary conspiracy theory communities had become detached from reality, and this episode is used to show the danger of not accepting the truth.
+The producers also wanted to show empathy for the groups of people who come together for certain causes.
+The paella scene was used to show the power of community building.

 The "Dinosaur Game" couch gag was made by Katrin von Niederhäusern and Janine Wiget.
+Von Niederhäusern and Wiget first came to the producers' attention after they created a live-action shot-by-shot remake of the eating montage from the twenty-ninth season episode "Lisa Gets the Blues."

 Cultural references

 The title of the episode is a reference to the Habeas corpus.

-A song sung by Superintendent Chalmers is a parody of Sam Cooke's "Wonderful World".
+A song sung by Superintendent Chalmers is a parody of Sam Cooke's "Wonderful World."

 Reception

 Viewing figures

-The episode was watched by 4.15 million viewers.
+The episode earned a 1.41 rating and was watched by 4.15 million viewers.
 This is up from the previous season premiere (3.48 million viewers).

 Critical response

 Tony Sokol of Den of Geek gave the episode 4 out of 5 stars, stating "Every line is witty, and the setup is ridiculously brilliant in its skewering of the communities which cycle around fake news and ad hoc conjecture.
 Villainy is thwarted by armchair detectives who finally get off the couch, but Homer could have solved it sitting down.
 Clever more than comic, The Simpsons season 34 opener provides chuckles in a nuanced offering which is less than classic."

-Marcus Gibson of Bubbleblabber gave the episode a 7.5 out of 10 stating, "It’s no conspiracy that 'Habeus Tortoise' is a decently enjoyable start to the show's 34th season.
+Marcus Gibson of Bubbleblabber gave the episode a 7.5 out of 10 stating, "It's no conspiracy that 'Habeus Tortoise' is a decently enjoyable start to the show's 34th season.
 There's nothing too special about Homer's search for acceptance.
 Still, the season premiere offers a humorous trip down the Conspiracy Hole that exposes the dangers of providing false theories and pokes fun at them.
 If I were to make my own conspiracy theory, it would be that the rest of the season would be as fun as this episode."